RETURN to Periodic Table

 Electrons are present because they are attracted into the positive charge well of the nuclear protons.
 As electrons arrive, they will try to approach and envelop the nucleus with a simple spherical symmetry.
 In the hydrogen (H) atom, its single electron creates a spherical s-orbital.
 The helium (He) nucleus attracts two electrons, which merge into the di-electron state (see below) and are thus both able to surround the nucleus in the same (superimposed) s-orbital symmetry.
 If there is already a spherical di-electron shell, new electrons will be impeded from approaching the nucleus.
 They will therefore cluster around the core electrons in a symmetrical fashion, forming a second shell around the first — a single-electron second shell in the case of lithium (Li), and a second concentric di-electron shell in the case of beryllium (Be).

-Spherical symmetry is lost when the 5th element, boron, adds its 5th electron, and from that point on, atoms must subdivide their electron shells in order to achieve the spherical symmetry required by stable stationary wave structures.
+Spherical symmetry is lost with the 5th element, boron’s, 5th electron.
+From that point on, atoms must subdivide their electron shells in order to achieve the spherical harmonic symmetry required by stable stationary wave structures.
 When additional electrons compete with the second-shell di-electron for the privilege of approaching the nucleus, the volume of the outer shell must become subdivided in a symmetrical fashion, and electrons will find their positions in the resulting orbital resonance by submitting to the relative strengths of their interactions.
 (See Hybridization below.)
 Electron orbital geometry is therefore a function of distance from the nucleus, as well as charge (vector), field (bi-vector), and spin (tri-vector) interactions.

 TOTAL Di-ELECTRON INCLUSION (TDI):

-This attraction, named Total Di-Electron Inclusion (TDI), gives rise to the di-electron state that is the helium (He) atom’s 1s2 shell.
+These interactions, collectively named Total Di-Electron Inclusion (TDI), give rise to the di-electron state that is, for example, the helium (He) atom’s 1s2 shell.
 This di-electron is a boson state, which is a distinct state from that of two individual electrons (which are fermions).